WatchingBoss/rosetta_solution/README.md

-# Solutions for Rosetta's programming tasks
+# Solutions for Rosetta's programming tasks in C

 ## Completed